This article was updated on November 30th, 2020

 DJI drones support both Android and iOS based devices.

-While many drones like the DJI Mavic 2 Pro look similar from multiple angles, there is a front and back to the quadcopter.
-It’s important that you remember so you’re able to know which direction the drone will move, forward or backwards.
+While many drones, such as the DJI Mavic 2 Pro, look similar from multiple angles, there is a front and back.
+It is important to remember this so you know which way the drone is moving, forwards or backwards.

 Your drone is comprised of:

 - Aircraft Body

 - Remote Controller and Smartphone/Tablet

 The drone gimbal actively stabilizes your camera videos and photos.
 It allows you to film buttery smooth videos and helps to keep the video level on the horizon.

 It is important not to put additional load on the gimbal, as the motor was only intended for handling the camera supplied.
 Be gentle!